General

 Timing

-Presentations should be no more than 3 minutes total in length.
+- Presentations must be no longer than three minutes in total length.

 Judging & Scoring